15 September, 2025

 Some helpful steps after an incident include:

-In hit-and-run situations—such as when debris flies from a truck that keeps driving—getting identifying information (like a license plate or vehicle description) is vital.
+In hit-and-run situations—such as when debris flies from a truck that keeps moving—getting a license plate number, vehicle description, or other identifying information is vital.

 San Diego’s city and state agencies work to maintain roads and remove debris quickly.
 Caltrans is typically responsible for maintaining state highways.
 You can report debris through their website or hotline.